Extended Features

 How it works

-You can upload the update file to the Tuya IoT Development Platform.
+You can upload the update file to the Tuya Developer Platform.
 The Bluetooth gateway or mobile app can download the update file and pass through it to the module.
 The module then transmits the update file to the MCU through serial communication.
 This way, the MCU gets the file, writes it to the local flash memory, and performs updates.

 For more information, see OTA Update Guide.